Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: Summary

 \section{Summary}

 We conduct a detailed investigation into the sensitivity of high-energy muon colliders to nTGCs within the SMEFT framework, specifically through the process $\mu^{+}\mu^{-}\to\gamma\nu\bar{\nu}$.
 Our analysis incorporates 14 dimension-8 operators, encompassing both Higgs-related and pure gauge structures, to explore their contributions in high-energy collisions.
-By calculating the cross sections and performing MC simulations at center-of-mass energies ranging from 3 to 30 TeV, we show that the annihilation process dominates over VBF at TeV scales.
+By calculating the cross sections and performing MC simulations at c.m. energies ranging from 3 to 30 TeV, we show that the annihilation process dominates over VBF at TeV scales.
 The comparison of these two processes reveals that the anticipated transition where VBF overtakes annihilation occurs at much higher energies than the current collider reach.
 We also present analytical results of the interference terms between nTGCs operators and the SM, emphasizing the non-interfering nature of CPV operators and the asymmetrical dependence of CPC interactions on the effective coupling strengths.

 Beam polarization effects play a crucial role in refining sensitivity, particularly in distinguishing operator contributions.
 We examine both unpolarized and polarized beam configurations and find that the $(-+)$ polarization channel significantly enhances sensitivity for certain operators, particularly $\mathcal{O}_{\tilde{B}B}^{\prime}$ and $\mathcal{O}_{BW}$, and the pure gauge operators $\widetilde{\mathcal{O}}_{G+}$ and $\widetilde{\mathcal{O}}_{G-}$.
-To extract precise expected constraints, we analyze the kinematic distributions of signal and background events and apply optimized event selection strategies at different center-of-mass energies.
+To extract precise expected constraints, we analyze the kinematic distributions of signal and background events and apply optimized event selection strategies at different c.m. energies.
 We perform coefficient scans followed by parabolic fitting to extract NP and interference cross sections, and obtain the expected constraints on the operator coefficients at $2\sigma$, $3\sigma$, and $5\sigma$ levels.
+Our unpolarized results on the expected constraints of $\mathcal{O}_{\tilde{B}W}$, $\mathcal{O}_{BB}$, $\mathcal{O}_{BW}$ and $\mathcal{O}_{WW}$ operators are consistent with previous studies~\cite{Senol:2022snc}.
+Our work goes beyond by investigating a set of 14 nTGCs operators and also the polarized beams.